 What does a successful customer support team look and feel like?
 How can companies deliver good customer service while undergoing rapid growth and the changes that come with it?
-What are the skills managers and staff members need to better understand and support the agent experience?
+What are the skills that managers and staff members need to better understand and support the agent experience?

 In this guide, we provide tools and frameworks to structure your support team based on what leaders have learned during their tenure at Zendesk.
 We implement these strategies as our own customer support team changes to keep up with the pace of the company’s growth.

-Identify the roles, teams, and tiers
+Identify the roles, teams and tiers

-A good team always starts with establishing a strong foundation.
-First, identify your company's needs and circumstances.
+A good team always starts by establishing a strong foundation.
+First, identify your company’s needs and circumstances.
 For example, if you’re a software company, will most of your tickets be technical issues?
 Do you have tech-savvy customers, or will they require an extra level of customer service?